Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Bibtex/BibTeX.md

 * Place your cursor in your main LaTeX file (`main.tex` in the example) and hit kbd:[Ctrl + Shift + F10] to create a run configuration and run it.
 * TeXiFy should have created a LaTeX run configuration which is linked to a BibTeX run configuration, so you should see output windows for both LaTeX and BibTeX, and the references appear correctly in the pdf.

-== Troubleshooting
+## Troubleshooting

 If the references do not appear correctly and no bibliography section is shown, read on to debug the problem.

 * On Linux, make sure you have the 'Separate output files from source' checkbox disabled.
 * Make sure that a BibTeX run configuration was created, after running you should see multiple tabs in the Run window at the bottom of your screen, like `main`, `main bibliography`, `main`, `main`.
 If not, you have multiple options.
   1. Switch to a different compiler which handles BibTeX automatically for you.
-You can for example use latexmk, see link:Compilers#latexmk[Compilers#latexmk] on how to install it, then link:Compilers#Switching-compilers[switch to it].
-An other compiler which can do this is link:Compilers#Tectonic[Tectonic].
+You can for example use latexmk, see [Compilers#latexmk](Compilers#latexmk) on how to install it, then [switch to it](Compilers#Switching-compilers).
+An other compiler which can do this is [Tectonic](Compilers#Tectonic).
   2. Create a BibTeX run configuration manually:
-** Click the dropdown list with the name of your run configuration (probably the name of your main file) ** Click Edit Configurations
+     * Click the dropdown list with the name of your run configuration (probably the name of your main file)
+     * Click Edit Configurations
-** Click the Plus icon to create a new one
+     * Click the Plus icon to create a new one
-** Select BibTeX
+     * Select BibTeX
-** Select the right compiler
+     * Select the right compiler
-** Go to your LaTeX run configuration and click Bibliography: Disabled ** Click on the edit icon and choose the BibTeX run configuration you just created ** Now run your _main_ run configuration (not the BibTeX one) and you should see it first runs LaTeX, then BibTeX then LaTeX twice.
+     * Go to your LaTeX run configuration and click Bibliography: Disabled
+     * Click on the edit icon and choose the BibTeX run configuration you just created
+     * Now run your _main_ run configuration (not the BibTeX one) and you should see it first runs LaTeX, then BibTeX then LaTeX twice.
 * If the exit code of any run is not 0, check the log for any error message.